ring-lang/ring/marketing/pwct/README.md

 ![concept](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/Hello.png)

-At that time, the advantages was very clear
+At that time, the advantages were very clear

 * Selecting components means we can explore the programming system and start using it without previous knowledge.